 Now that Amazon Fresh is a free perk for Prime members rather than a separate membership, more people may take advantage of this grocery delivery service.
 While not as popular, the pickup option could see an uptick as well.

 If you don’t already use Amazon Fresh, are you going to try it?
-Let us know on Facebook or in the comments below!
+Let us know in the comments below!